keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 - Perkin and the dye industry
 [Perkin and Hofmann](https://pubs.rsc.org/en/content/articlelanding/1896/ct/ct8966900596)
 - The search for cheap feedstocks

+### Muckracking ⚗️
+Ahh Perkin was a student of August Wilhelm von Hofmann, who is considered by science historians to by one of the ["fathers of synthetic chemistry"](https://onlinelibrary.wiley.com/doi/epdf/10.1002/anie.199212653) (he Jamcian-born chemist John Blyth were the first to use the term "synthesis" in a publication).
+Wind the story back to him and the German chemical industry. von Hofmann was xeresponsifor the experiments that isolated alinine from coal tar.

+Wilhem von Hofman's first publication in 1843 was titled [*"Chemische Untersuchung der organischen Basen im Steinkohlen-Theeroel"*](https://doi.org/10.1002/jlac.18430470106) ("Chemical Investigation of the Organic Bases in Coal-Tar Oil")

+Hofman was the first to make use of "ball-and-stick" models to display and object representing the atomic connections inside molecules, and his choice of black for carbon, white for hydrogen, and red for oxygen remain in wide use today.

+This can be the coal-tar stuff, making synthetic gas from coal.
+German chemical dominance

+- Fischer–Tropsch process for syngas in Germany in 1925.

 ### Benzene: The daydream snake 🐍♻️♾️